KathidB/portfolio/readme.md

 ## Info

-The JS file contains comments briefly describing the functions and how they work.
+The JS file contains comments that briefly describe the functions it contains and how they work.